Skip to content

 Yes.
 Eligible business customers receive Irish (IE) IBANs through the Revolut Bank UAB Irish branch.
 That matters for Irish payroll software, SEPA Direct Debit creditor setups, and any Irish supplier or utility that still prefers an IE IBAN.
 Wise Business and N26 Business currently issue Belgian and German IBANs respectively.

-Can I run Irish payroll from a Revolut Business account?
+Can Irish payroll run from a Revolut Business account?

 Yes.
 Revolut Business supports SEPA Credit Transfer, which is the standard payment rail used by Irish payroll platforms like BrightPay, Collsoft, and Thesaurus Payroll Manager.
-Because Revolut issues Irish IBANs via its Irish branch, payroll runs and SEPA Direct Debit setups work without the IBAN friction you can see with Wise or N26.
+Because Revolut issues Irish IBANs via its Irish branch, payroll runs and SEPA Direct Debit setups work without the IBAN friction sometimes seen with Wise or N26.

 Does Revolut Business integrate with Xero, QuickBooks, and Sage?